False memory: Mandela Effect

-Likewise, false memories of Mandela's death could be explained as the subject conflating him with Steve Biko, another prominent South African anti-apartheid activist, who died in prison in 1977.
+Scientists suggest that these are examples of false memories shaped by similar cognitive factors affecting multiple people and families, (Note: According to:) such as social and cognitive reinforcement of incorrect memories or false news reports and misleading photographs that influence the formation of memories based on them.
+False memories of Mandela's death could be explained as the subject conflating him with Steve Biko, another prominent South African anti-apartheid activist, who died in prison in 1977.

 Memes about the Mandela effect and associated online jokes about a time traveler altering the past and turning the current era into "a glitch" became popular in the United States in 2016.

-Scientists suggest that these are examples of false memories shaped by similar cognitive factors affecting multiple people and families, (Note: According to:) such as social and cognitive reinforcement of incorrect memories or false news reports and misleading photographs that influence the formation of memories based on them.

 Theories

 Fuzzy-trace theory

 The fuzzy-trace theory, proposed by Valerie Reyna and Charles Brainerd in the 1990s, suggests that information can be stored in two different ways: verbatim and gist.
 Verbatim representations are literal, precise, and exact copies of the information.
 On the other hand, gist representations are fuzzy, general, and abstracted representations of the information.

 The fuzzy-trace theory relates to false memory because studies have found that when information is stored as a gist representation, it is more prone to manipulation.
 This is because information is stored in parallel pathways, not together.
 The term "verbatim traces" applies to the storing of surface features of an experience, whereas the term "gist traces" applies to the way in which the context and interpretation of an event are stored.